 A few days ago a young man blew me away by not blowing me away.

-I was walking my dog on the sidewalk in front of his house and he was working in his front yard.
-He was using a leaf blower to move a large pile of leaves and grass to the front corner of his lawn.
-My dog was pulling ahead of me, unaware of the machine generated wind storm, straining toward the green patches where she could leave her mark.
-He looked up, saw me coming and shut off the leaf blower.
-He wasn't blowing the leaves in my direction and his yard was raised above the sidewalk, at the top of a small slope, so we weren't even that close.
-But he shut it off.
+I was walking my dog on the sidewalk by his house where he was using a leaf blower to move a large pile of leaves and grass to the front corner of his lawn.
+My dog pulled ahead of me, unaware of the machine generated wind storm closing in on her, straining toward the green patches where she could leave her mark.
+He looked up, saw us coming and shut off the leaf blower.
+He wasn't blowing the leaves directly in my direction and his yard was raised above the sidewalk, at the top of a small slope, so we weren't even that close.
+But he shut it off anyway.

 Not by accident.

 But because he saw me coming and did not want to disturb me or my dog with the noise or debris.
 I was in shock for a moment, then I thanked him and smiled.
 He nodded from the middle of his lawn and smiled back.
 He waited until I was several houses past his yard and then I heard the machine go back on again.

 I shook my head in disbelief.
 Wow.
 That was nice.
 And so unexpected.

 I immediately wanted to put this story out there because I have heard from so many over the last year that they feel this world is getting dark and harsh-- and getting worse by the minute.
 They say it seems the light of kindness, the flicker of common courtesy--has burned out.